computer-science-engineering/notes-book_i-heart-logs_jay-kreps/01_chapter1_introduction/readme.md

 - Application logs: meant for humans to read.
 - Logs here: for programmatic access.
 - Humans reading through many logs is unmanageable and is a tedious exercise to extract meaningful information.
 So the purpose of logs is to feed into processing systems of queries and graph that can understand behavior across machines.
 - Logs in the book: commit log or journal - from database or systems world.
+Append-only system of records ordered by time.
+- Each entry appended to teh log is assigned a unique, sequential log entry number that acts as its unique key.
+- The ordering of records defines a notion of “time” since entries to the left are defined to be older then entries to the right.
+The log entry number can be thought of as the “timestamp” of the entry.
+- convenient property of being decoupled from any particular physical clock.
+Useful in distributed systems.